Balotelli reacts furiously to racist abuse as Serie A again dogged by crowd problems | Goal.com

 Mario Balotelli almost stormed off the pitch during Brescia's Serie A clash with Verona on Sunday after he was subjected to racial abuse once more.

-The 29-year-old was persuaded from departing the field by team-mates and opponents alike after booting the ball into the stands.
+The 29-year-old was persuaded from departing the field by team-mates and opponents alike after booting the ball into the crowd.

 The referee subsequently brought play to a halt before following protocol, with a statement being read out via the public address system in an attempt to quell the issue.